Scroll to content Shapes

 Simon Jarvis

-Joined the Governing body in July 2020
+Joined the Governing body: 2020

 Simon lives in the parish of St Paul’s and joined the team as a Foundation Governor in July 2020.
 He studied for a PhD in physiology at Cambridge University which led to a research career in Canada and then the UK focussing on the development of new therapies for cancer and parasitic diseases.
 He later moved into university senior management where his wide-ranging responsibilities included ensuring academic excellence, teaching and learning, improving student success and the management of change.
 He retired from his role as a Deputy Vice-Chancellor in September 2019.